 Well, 2X groupsets are much more popular among road cyclists.
 They provide a wide enough gear range (mostly 2×8, 2×9, 2×10, 2×11) and are not as complicated and heavy as 3X groupsets.

-I don’t recommend buying a road bike with a 3X groupset unless the bike provides other major benefits, like a very good price-value ratio.
+I don’t recommend buying a road bike with a 3X groupset unless it offers other major benefits, like a very good price-to-value ratio.
 3X groupsets have no real advantage over 2X groupsets for road cyclists.

 NOTE: Higher-end road bikes may come with 1X groupsets.
-But they are not by far as widespread as 2X groupsets.
+But they are not as widespread as 2X groupsets.

 Which Groupset Manufacturer to Choose?